Last updated: April 23, 2026

 Step 3: AI Analyzes Each Ingredient

-- Whether it could be animal-derived and from what source
+- Whether it could be animal-derived and from what source (pork, non-zabihah beef, insects, or halal-slaughtered source).

 Step 4: You Get a Clear Result

-When to Use AI Halal Scanning
+When to Use Each Scan Method

 | Scenario | Best Scan Method | Why |